ngardiner/ngardiner.github.io/ha.md

 ## Introduction

 Home Automation is an exciting new area of technology for anyone with an interest in integrating modern technology and scripting into our daily life.
+It allows interconnectivity between our audio, video, lighting, sensors, heating, cooling and security systems, working on an event and rule based system that allows us to customize very specific rules for our environment.

-For anyone with scripting and automation background, it provides a way to outsource things we would typically manage manually to smart processes which are able to read and react to many dynamic values from dynamic sensors around our home.
+For anyone with scripting and automation background, Home Automation provides a way to outsource things we would typically manage manually to smart processes which are able to read and react to many dynamic values from dynamic sensors around our home.

+For around $x, we have managed to turn our house into a Smart House,

 ## System Architecture